Kratos-The-Rover/DecodET/README.md

 Several methods are currently used to determine the structure of a protein, including X-ray crystallography, NMR spectroscopy, and Electron microscopy.
 They are extremely time consuming and expensive.
 This is where Machine Learning and Deep Learning comes into the picture.
 Predicting 3D structure of protein from its amino acid sequence is one of the most important unsolved problems in biophysics and computational biology.
 Watch these interesting videos to gain more insight into the problem we are trying to solve: [TedX: The protein folding problem](https://www.youtube.com/watch?v=zm-3kovWpNQ&feature=youtu.be), [The protein folding revolution: Proteins and AI](https://youtu.be/cAJQbSLlonI), [BERTology: BERT meets biology](https://www.youtube.com/watch?v=q6Kyvy1zLwQ) and [Khanacademy: Protein basics](https://www.khanacademy.org/science/biology/macromolecules/proteins-and-amino-acids/a/orders-of-protein-structure).

 ## NetSurfP-2.0: The Baseline model
-The [NetSurfP-2.0 paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/prot.25674)'s model architecture is based on Bi-directional LSTM.
+The [NetSurfP-2.0 paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/prot.25674)'s model architecture is based on Bi-Directional LSTM.
 NetSurfP-2.0 implements the blossom matrix for feature extraction from the sequence of amino acids.
 But recent progress in the field of Natural Language Processing like Google's BERT has opened up better ways to extract features.

 ## DecodETv0.1
 <p align="center">
 <img src= "https://github.com/Kratos-The-Rover/DecodET/blob/master/str.PNG" alt="Amino acid codes" width=300>
 </p><br>

-Task is to classify sections a protein sequence into 3 secondary structures:
+Task is to classify sections of a protein sequence into 3 secondary structures:
 - H = 4-turn helix (α helix).
 Minimum length 4 residues.
 - E = extended strand in parallel and/or anti-parallel β-sheet conformation.
 Min length 2 residues.
 - C = coil (residues which are not in any of the above conformations).